 InterRegio trains connect Zurich and Geneva with cities across the whole of Switzerland.
 These trains make more stops than InterCity trains.

 S-Bahn (suburban trains) is a network of trains that operate within most big cities.
-Your Interrail pass is valid for the S-bahn in Zurich.
+Your Interrail pass is valid for the S-bahn.

 There's an international regional train connection between Chiasso and Milan (Italy).
 This connection is a great option if you want to avoid reservation fees.